 I need information about...

-Take this medicine by mouth.
-Swallow it with a full glass of water.
+Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Finish the full course prescribed by your doctor or health care professional.
+Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for selected conditions, precautions do apply.

 Side effects that you should report to your doctor or health care professional as soon as possible:

-redness, blistering, peeling or loosening of the skin, including inside the mouth
+-redness, blistering, peeling or loosening of the skin, including inside the mouth

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-aspirin and aspirin-like medicines including bismuth subsalicylate (Pepto-Bismol)
+-aspirin and aspirin-like medicines including salicylates

 -NSAIDs, medicines for pain and inflammation, like ibuprofen or naproxen

 If you miss a dose, talk with your doctor or health care professional.
 Do not take double or extra doses.
-If you vomit after taking a dose, call your doctor or health care professional for advice.

 Keep out of the reach of children.